yearn/yearn-devdocs/versioned_docs/version-0.4.3/getting-started.md

 - [Release process](https://github.com/yearn/yearn-devdocs/blob/master/docs/developers/v2/OPERATIONS.md)
 - [Security check](https://docs.google.com/document/d/1hBKB73kJPQM71enrG8xoSFj7wxYmczUlgigyq2KkcTE/edit#heading=h.4ieoeyetfrxm)

+### TL;DR: Vetting Process of Vault Strategies

+By the time it gets to >100m, a strategy must have:
+- Been peer-reviewed by 2 other strategists
+- Been tested in prod on ape tax with live funds
+- Been voted safe by the safe farming committee
+- Been reviewed by 2 different internal yearn auditors
+- Been audited by at least one reputable external audit company
+- Have a committee of at least 3 people with deep knowledge monitoring the strategy 24/7

 ## Other reading material

 This is complement to the others but it's not directly related to creating strategies.